smaran-m/smaran-m.github.io/content/blog/dunjin1.md

 ### Lighting In-Engine
 ![normals](/images/dunjin1/normal-engine.png)
+Using Godot's built-in lighting system, going for soft lighting mostly.

 ### Palette Remapping Shader
 ![normals](/images/dunjin1/palettes.png)

-![palettes](/images/dunjin1/palette-lighting.gif)

 The effect here's a little more visible with different colored lighting: there are fewer green shades in the palette so it appears a little flatter in green light.
 I can change the number of colors and palette texture in the shader, it uses a 1xN texture that Lospec exports natively.
 It's not performant at the moment, but neither is the CRT shader, and I'll figure both out later.

+![palettes](/images/dunjin1/palette-lighting.gif)

 ```
 shader_type canvas_item;